ksylvan/Zoom_OPM/README.md

 the `zoom-manage` utility application.
 It manages the database of events related to participants joining the Zoom meeting and makes that information available to the dashboard.

-See the documentation for the Backend Server and its API [here][backend-docs].
+See the documentation for [Backend Server and its API][backend-docs].

 ### The Zoom Manage utility application